astudentinearth/darkmatter-notes/docs/DEVELOPMENT.md

 # Development docs

+## Running development builds

+Install packages by invoking `yarn` at the root of the source tree.
+When the dependencies are installed, run `yarn dev`.

 ## Tooling

-Darkwrite uses `pnpm` for package management.
-Code is bundled with [electron-vite](https://electron-vite.org/) for Electron integration.
-Changes to renderer source code is reflected immediately with hot module reload, however changes in preload and main may require a full page reload, or restarting the app as a whole.
+Darkwrite uses `yarn` for package management. `vite-plugin-electron` is used to bundle the app.
+Changes to source code triggers hot module reload during development.
+Changes to main process code automatically restarts the app.

-## Running development builds
-After installing dependencies with `pnpm install`, use `pnpm run dev` to start Darkwrite.

 ### Node versions not matching with better-sqlite3

 This issue may happen in some cases.
-If this happens, use `pnpm run rebuild` to recompile better-sqlite3.
+If this happens, use `yarn workspace @darkwrite/app-desktop rebuild` to recompile better-sqlite3.